 Step One: Start with a Base Layer

 Your base layer should be thin, somewhat fitted, and smooth.
+At Karen Kane, we offer a wide variety of cute tops for women that would be perfect for layering.
 Thickness, fit, and texture are critical when it comes to this first clothing layer because it is setting the foundation for all the layers to follow.
 If you are dressing for someplace cold and plan to wear something on top of this base layer all day or night, it should also be as minimalistic as possible.
 Think neutral in color and lightweight.
 Maybe think about how to style a turtleneck, such as this long sleeve turtleneck.
 If you tend to get warm, selecting a sleeveless option, such as this drape-neck top will keep you comfortable.

 If, however, the base layer will be the star of the show when you arrive at your destination and take off your coat, go for something that’s lightweight enough to wear under a jacket but that you’ll still feel comfortable and cute in.
 This long sleeve top with an asymmetric hem and this shirred-sleeve turtleneck are both great options that will look great underneath a jacket or on their own.
 You may even select a dress as your base layer this winter, which can be appropriate on many occasions, especially when worn with tall boots or tights.